 The Action Programme is a list of all the actions (proposals, policies etc) that are identified in the Plan.
 It details who has responsibility to carry out the actions and the timescale for the action.
-Mapping is being prepared to illustrate the distribution of actions and will be available shortly.

 Details of the development plan process can be found below along with the various documents which have been produced throughout the preparation process.

 If you wish to be added to the Consultation Database for Glasgow City Development Plan 2 please subscribe by completing the online registration form.
 If you have already requested to be kept informed you do not have to register again.

 Please note we may use this information to keep you notified of other Development Plan related matters including consultation on the Open Space Strategy which will commence in the autumn.